frouioui/SpaceshipWarriorCombatED/README.md

-# SpaceshipWarriorCombatED
+# R-TYPE project for Epitech 3rd year Spaceship Warrior Combat ED

-## R-TYPE project for Epitech 3rd year
+The draw.io documentation can be found in the `./doc` folder.